philipp-jung/mirmir/README.md

 1) Run `conda activate mirmir` to activate the `mirmir` environment.
 1) Navigate into the `src/` folder in the directory into which you cloned `mirmir`.
 1) Run `python correction.py` to correct sample data errors.
+Set parameters at the bottom of `correction.py` to adjust the correction process.

 ## Experiments
-For a fancy experimental setups, consider installing [`ruska`](https://github.com/philipp-jung/ruska) and running `raha/run_experiments.py`.
+To run our experiments, consider the `README.md` file in the the `infrastructure/` directory.